 The diet also contained 27.33 g/100 g of carbohydrates and 19.36 g/100g of proteins, to ensure a balanced energy intake while favoring fat accumulation.
 Carbohydrates and proteins, although important for rat growth and metabolism, are included here to guarantee a sufficient caloric intake to support weight gain due to the high-fat content (Storlien et al., 2000).

 Obesity was confirmed in rats by a weight gain of at least 20% compared to normal controls.
-This criterion is commonly used in experimental protocols to ensure that the animals have developed significant overweight and that the obesity model is validated (Lee et al., 2018).
+This criterion is commonly used in experimental protocols to ensure that the animals have developed significant overweight, and that the obesity model is validated (Lee et al., 2018).
 Indeed, such a weight gain is indicative of obesity in rats, a condition that enables the study of potential therapeutic treatments for obesity and its complications, such as oxidative stress (Vogel et al., 2017).

 Preparation of Ficus umbellata extract